There are many weight loss diets out there.

 How it works: Veganism is the strictest form of vegetarianism.

-In addition to eliminating meat, it eliminates dairy, eggs and animal-derived products, such as gelatin, honey, albumin, whey, casein and some forms of vitamin D3.
+In addition to eliminating meat, it eliminates dairy, eggs, and animal-derived products, such as gelatin, honey, albumin, whey, casein, and some forms of vitamin D3.

-The body can then use fatty acids and ketones in the absence of carbs as its primary energy source.
+Your body can then use fatty acids and ketones in the absence of carbs as its primary energy source.

 People on very low-carb diets commonly reach a state called ketosis.
-Many studies have found that ketogenic diets lead to more than twice the weight loss of a low-fat, calorie-restricted diet (35, 37, 38, 39).
+Many studies note that ketogenic diets lead to more than twice the weight loss than a low-fat, calorie-restricted diet (35, 37, 38, 39).